 Primitive Koa-Finch (Rhodacanthis litotes)

-The Primitive Koa Finch was described in 2005 based on subfossil remains that were found on the islands of Maui and O’ahu, Hawaiian Islands, the species clearly also occurred on the islands in between.
+The Primitive Koa Finch was described in 2005 based on subfossil remains that were found on the island of Maui, Hawaiian Islands.

-The primitive Koa-Finch aka.
-Oahu Koa-Finch disappeared before the first Europeans arrived on the Hawaiian Islands.
+The primitive Koa-Finch disappeared before the first Europeans arrived on the Hawaiian Islands.

 References: